China's Baidu launches mobile payment app

-Alibaba Group Holding Ltd IPO-ALIB.N, through its mobile payment arm, Alipay, launched Alipay Wallet in January 2013, which included a money-market investment product, Yu'e Bao, marketed as a high-yielding substitute for traditional bank deposits.
+Alibaba Group Holding Ltd, through its mobile payment arm, Alipay, launched Alipay Wallet in January 2013, which included a money-market investment product, Yu'e Bao, marketed as a high-yielding substitute for traditional bank deposits.

 Tencent followed in August with WeChat Payment, a payment and investment platform linked to its popular WeChat mobile messaging app.